hannesdatta/course-odcm/content/docs/tutorials/pythonbootcamp/_index.md

 bookCollapseSection: true
 ---

-# Python Bootcamp
+# Tutorial: Python Bootcamp

 ## Learning goals

 - Enable you to write and execute simple code in Python
 - Familairizing with interface:
 - Familiarize with basic programming concepts
   - Loading packages
   - Variables